flipperdevices/flipperzero-firmware/ReadMe.md

 - Settings: Rename from SD `dolphin/name.txt` [(Thanks to E_Surge)](https://github.com/RogueMaster/flipperzero-firmware-wPlugins/pull/259)
 - Lost To Faps: Settings: Favorite Game by holding UP on Desktop [Thanks to gotnull](https://github.com/RogueMaster/flipperzero-firmware-wPlugins/pull/57)
 - Lost To Faps: Settings: Hold Down for Games Menu [(Thanks to ESurge)](https://github.com/ESurge/flipperzero-firmware-wPlugins)
+- Moved SubGHz Remote to FAP App (Not Working, So Reverted To Internal)
+- Moved GPIO to FAP App (Not Working, So Reverted To Internal)
+- Moved Infrared to FAP App (Not Working, So Reverted To Internal)

 </details>